Sivaan66/Project---Pizza_sales/README.md

 ORDER BY 2 DESC
 LIMIT 5;
 ```
-### Join the necessary tables to find the total quantity of each pizza category ordered.
+### 6.Join the necessary tables to find the total quantity of each pizza category ordered.
 ``` sql
 SELECT
     pizza_types.category,